 He's the one that came up with new laws that didn't exist.

-He's the guy that was involved in the Enron case and the Anderson accounting case, where tens of thousands of people lost his job.
+He's the guy that was involved in the Enron case and the Anderson accounting case where tens of thousands of people lost his job.

 Weissman has the most atrocious record of being unethical of all of them.

-So the day that Sally Yates is fired through judicial watch, we now find out Weisman wrote to Yates.
+So the day that Sally Yates is fired through Judicial Watch, we now find out Weissman wrote to Yates, I am so proud, proud that Donald Trump fired her.

 I am in awe.